 "Supplementation undoubtedly contributed to the treatment of hyperthyroidism.
-Namely, it affects the speed of normalisation of thyroid hormone values and thus reduces the period of exposure of the organism to oxidative stress."
+Namely, it affects the speed of normalization of thyroid hormone values and thus reduces the period of exposure of the organism to oxidative stress."

 In a recent clinical trial, 204 patients participated in a study to determine the effects of supplemental selenium on Graves' eye disease.
 The participants were randomly distributed to receive selenium, an antiinflammatory medication (pentoxifylline), or placebo.

-After 6 months, selenium showed dramatic benefits that were not seen in the anti inflammatory or placebo groups.
-These results continued to improve through a 12-month follow up.
-The rate of overall improvement for those on selenium was 7-fold greater than those on the placebo or medication.
-No adverse effects were noted in the patients taking selenium but several did occur in those taking pentoxifylline.
-Directions 2 capsules once daily with food.
-Take at least one hour after thyroid medication.
+After six months, selenium showed dramatic benefits not seen in the anti-inflammatory or placebo groups.
+These results continued to improve through a 12-month follow-up.
+The rate of overall improvement for those on selenium was 7-fold greater than that for those on placebo or medication.
+No adverse effects were noted in the patients taking selenium, but several did occur in those taking pentoxifylline.